Diode

 Various semiconductor diodes.
 Left: A four-diode bridge rectifier.
 Next to it is a 1N4148 signal diode.
 On the far right is a Zener diode.
 In most diodes, a white or black painted band identifies the cathode into which electrons will flow when the diode is conducting.
 Electron flow is the reverse of conventional current flow.

 A diode is a two-terminal electronic component that conducts electric current primarily in one direction (asymmetric conductance).
 It has low (ideally zero) resistance in one direction and high (ideally infinite) resistance in the other.

 A semiconductor diode, the most commonly used type today, is a crystalline piece of semiconductor material with a p–n junction connected to two electrical terminals.
 It has an exponential current–voltage characteristic.
 Semiconductor diodes were the first semiconductor electronic devices.
 The discovery of asymmetric electrical conduction across the contact between a crystalline mineral and a metal was made by German physicist Ferdinand Braun in 1874.
 Today, most diodes are made of silicon, but other semiconducting materials such as gallium arsenide and germanium are also used.

 The obsolete thermionic diode is a vacuum tube with two electrodes, a heated cathode and a plate, in which electrons can flow in only one direction, from the cathode to the plate.

 Among many uses, diodes are found in rectifiers to convert alternating current (AC) power to direct current (DC), demodulation in radio receivers, and can even be used for logic or as temperature sensors.
 A common variant of a diode is a light-emitting diode, which is used as electric lighting and status indicators on electronic devices.

 Main functions

 Unidirectional current flow

 The most common function of a diode is to allow an electric current to pass in one direction (called the diode's forward direction), while blocking it in the opposite direction (the reverse direction).
-Its hydraulic analogy is a check valve.
+Its hydraulic analog is a check valve.
 This unidirectional behavior can convert alternating current (AC) to direct current (DC), a process called rectification.
 As rectifiers, diodes can be used for such tasks as extracting modulation from radio signals in radio receivers.

 Threshold voltage

-Forward current–voltage curve of 4 common diodes.
+Forward current–voltage curve of 4 common semiconductor diodes.